AirPods Pro 2 tipped to be last Apple wireless earbuds with Lightning port

-Apple's Lightning port could be on the chopping block – but not until next year according to Ming-Chi Kuo.
+Apple's Lightning port could be on the chopping block – but not until 2023 according to Ming-Chi Kuo.

 In his latest tweet, the renowned technology analyst predicts that "Apple will launch USB-C-capable charging cases for all AirPods models in 2023."